gariev/xref/README.md

     List of error codes not to report for this project.

+* **lint.ignore-missing-class[]** (array of class names; optional)

+    Don't report about missing definition of the given classes.
+    Warning: this option make skip mosts tests on derived (child) classes too, since the child class can inherit any method/property from the (missing) base class.

 * **lint.parsers[]** (array of class names; optional)

     Which parsers should lint use; by default it's XRef_Parser_PHP